Berkshire County, Massachusetts Records

 The Berkshire County Courthouse is located in Pittsfield, Massachusetts.
 The county government was abolished on July 1, 2000.
 Learn More About State of Massachusetts Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Berkshire county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.